-Uplift resistance of shallow footings will be limited to the weight of the foundation concrete and the soil above the footings.
-For design purposes, the ultimate uplift resistance can be based on unit weights of 140 pcf for the concrete in the footings and 110 pcf for the soil directly above the footing.
+Uplift resistance of shallow footings will be limited to the weight of the foundation concrete and the soil above the extensions of spread footings.
+For design purposes, the ultimate uplift resistance can be based on unit weights of 140 pounds per cubic foot (pcf) for the concrete in the footings and 110 pcf for the soil above the extensions of spread footings.
 A factor of safety of at least 1.1 should be applied to the calculated uplift resistance to account for potential variations in the concrete and soil unit weights.

 The size and depth of foundation should be checked by the structural engineer to assure that it is capable of supporting the uplift forces.

-If adequate uplift resistance cannot be achieved, consideration should be given to supporting the proposed building on a deep foundation system.
-Recommendations for the design of drilled cast-in-place concrete shafts and driven timber piles are provided in subsequent sections of this report.
+If adequate uplift resistance cannot be achieved, consideration should be given to supporting building structural loads on a deep foundation system.
+Recommendations for the design of drilled cast-in-place concrete shafts are provided in subsequent sections of this report.